ActianCorp/sqlalchemy-ingres/README.testsuite.md

       SQLAlchemy-Ingres connector

 Note that older versions of Python (e.g. 2.7 and 3.4) might require an older version of pytest.
-If needed, the package version can be specified: `python -m pip install "pytest==4.6"`
+If needed, the package version can be specified.
+For example: `python -m pip install "pytest==4.6"`

 **Databases:**